2050plus/2050plus/doc/veka_model.rst

 PyPSA-Eur is an optimization tool able to tackle and assess more precisely intermittency and fast response phenomena.
 It explores the impact of the energy transition on transmissions infrastructures.
 It determines costs for an optimal energy system.

 Both have their strength.
 This is why we used the `2050 Pathways Explorer <https://pathwaysexplorer.climact.com>`_ to determine transition pathways and derive future annual electric load for sub-sectors and countries.
 Those loads are then used to determine future load profiles.

-PyPSA-Eur considers JRC-IDEES historical load per country on an annual basis for hot water and space heating purpose for residential and services sub-sectors.
-SEE DOC FROM ENERGY DEMAND AND SUPPLY

 Future profiles
 ---------------------------